anmaped/rmtld3synth/readme.md

 Note that `-n` is deprecated and requires to set the config file in the same directory of the executable.
 For versions >= 0.3-alpha use `--config-file` argument instead of `-n` in order to set the correct path of the one shot configuration file.

 After executing the command, the `monitor_set1` folder is available and contains the generated source files of the monitor(s) specified for the `usecaseone` setup.
 At this point, we have the monitor ready to be supplied for GCC, LLVM or other "compatible" C/C++ compiler and deployed in the chosen target architecture.
-For the current version, C++ and Ocaml synthesis are fully supported but Spark2014 is not yet available.
+In the current version, C++ and Ocaml synthesis are fully supported and Spark2014 is not yet available.

 ### Building from Git
 [![Build Status](https://travis-ci.org/anmaped/rmtld3synth.svg?branch=master)](https://travis-ci.org/anmaped/rmtld3synth)